This post was originally published on September 30, 2014.

 5. Install Bins or Shelves for Accessories

 In addition to bins for socks, consider using shelves or bins to hold purses, umbrellas and other accessory essentials.
+Ensure you are labeling bins or boxes correctly so you can easily find your items when you need them.

 6. Hang Hats and Scarfs